 You can populate your digital assistant with skills from the Skill Store and with skills you have designed yourself.

-You can make digital assistants available to users through a variety of channels, such as Facebook Messenger, Slack, and your own mobile apps.
+You can make digital assistants available to users through a variety of channels, such as Microsoft Teams, Slack, and your own web and mobile apps.

 What a Digital Assistant Does